moiseevigor/moiseevigor.github.io/_posts/2026-07-03-geometry-of-cosmic-web-research-program.md

-spines; compare their lifted trajectories to (a) SR geodesics of the calibrated metric, (b) Zel'dovich straight-line transport, (c) geodesics of the isotropic Jacobi metric with no orientation lift. **Tests H4 — the only experiment that can support C2.** Pre-register the margin before running (§5, M4).
+spines; compare their lifted trajectories to (a) SR geodesics of the calibrated metric, (b) Zel'dovich straight-line transport, (c) geodesics of the isotropic Jacobi metric with no orientation lift. **Tests H4 — the only experiment that can support C2.** Pre-register the margin before running (metric M4).

 **E3 (observations; after E1 passes).**
-SDSS DR17 spectroscopic sample (selection-corrected density field, redshift-space distortions treated at least by anisotropic smoothing along the line of sight — a known caveat, §6), spines extracted with coefficients frozen from E1.
+SDSS DR17 spectroscopic sample (selection-corrected density field, redshift-space distortions[^rsd] treated at least by anisotropic smoothing along the line of sight — a known caveat — see the caveats section), spines extracted with coefficients frozen from E1.
 Stack the public Planck 2018 lensing convergence map and Compton-$$y$$ map along spines vs.
 (i) DisPerSE spines on the identical catalogue and (ii) randomised control spines.
 Optional extension at $$z \sim 2.3$$ with CLAMATO tomography, where sparse